rebecavalverde/help-docs/docs/en/editor/instruments-add-remove.md

 removePart.title: Remove part
 ---

 Once you created a score, you can add, remove or re-organize parts easily.
-To manage the instruments and part settings, click one instrument button on the left on the toolbar, then click on "**Manage instruments**".
+To manage the instruments and part settings, click on the instrument button on the left on the toolbar, then click on "**Manage instruments**".

 ![Manage instruments](/help/assets/img/editor/manage-instruments.png)